mikep79/angular_pet_hotel/readme.md

-# CRUD Up Pet Hotel
+# Pet Hotel
 Prime group project.
 CRUD app that allows user to add virtual pets that they can check in for a day at the spa.
 User first registers a new owner, then selects that owner and fills in data for a pet.
 The pet can then be checked-in and time-stamped.
 Focus on SQL join tables and constraints.

+Originally written in jQuery, I refactored it to AngularJS.
+To use jQuery version, go to index.js line 5 and change to index.html (index2.html for Angular).

 <br>
 <p>